sbendre06/chess-engine-cubist/README.md

-# Cubist Antichess Ablation
+# Antichess Ablation

 In quantitative finance, alpha lives where intuition ends.
-Just as Point72 builds niche strategies that defy market consensus, we’ve researched how to force LLMs out of their "generic" training shells.
+Just as quant firms builds niche strategies that defy market consensus, we’ve researched how to force LLMs out of their "generic" training shells.

 By building an engine for **Antichess**—a variant where the goal is to lose and captures are mandatory—we created a stress test for AI.
 Standard LLMs are biased toward "winning" conventional chess; they struggle when the logic is inverted.
 This repository is an ablation study of prompting strategies used to override that bias.

 Each engine in `engines/` was written by a Claude session given a specific combination of three prompt ingredients — architectural guidance, antichess strategy knowledge, and opening-theory planning — while the search, UCI loop, and game rules were provided as a frozen harness the agent could not modify.

+Built for Cubist Hackathon 2026 and future experimentation.
+Sohan Bendre, Casper Liao, Austin Senna Wijaya, Kevin Wu, Aiden Zhou.

 ---